-D one is the most common site of breast cancer metastases (1-3)and is associated with significant morbidity (4).
-Patients with bonedominant (BD) disease (involving exclusively bone or bone and soft tissue without visceral organ involvement) experience longer survival than those patients with predominantly visceral metastases (5-10).
+Bone is the most common site of breast cancer metastases (1-3) and is associated with significant morbidity (4).
+Patients with bone-dominant (BD) disease (involving exclusively bone or bone and soft tissue without visceral organ involvement) experience longer survival than those patients with predominantly visceral metastases (5-10).
 Bone metastases are detected using a variety of imaging modalities (11).
 However, assessing response to therapy in patients with BD metastatic breast cancer (MBC) remains challenging.
 Bone scans visualize the response of surrounding bone to cancer and may be slow to show response, and may even show a "flare" related to bone healing with effective therapy.
 Similar findings may occur with other modalities including CT (12-15).
-RECIST 1.1 specifically excludes bone metastasis as a measurable site for response, and BD MBC patients are often excluded from clinical trials that measure response (4, 16-19).
+RECIST 1.1 criteria specifically exclude bone metastasis as a measurable site for response, and BD MBC patients are often excluded from clinical trials that measure response (4,16-19).
 This represents a large patient population that could benefit from improved use of systemic therapy, making accurate assessment of BD MBC response an imperative need.

-18F-FDG PET depicts aspects of breast cancer bone metastases distinct from bone scans, 18F-NaF PET, and other modalities and may therefore offer a superior approach for assessing response for BD MBC patients (11).
-18F-FDG PET is hypothesized to visualize tumor metabolism (11).
-Compared with bone scans and 18F-NaF PET, 18F-FDG has higher uptake in more lytic bone metastases, making 18F-FDG PET more sensitive for these lesions, whereas bone scanning and 18F-NaF PET perform better in identifying more blastic metastases (20-22).
-Although cases of flare in response to therapy have been reported on 18F-FDG PET (23), this appears to be a rare event (24), and largely related to the known impact of agonist endocrine agents
+F-FDG PET depicts aspects of breast cancer bone metastases distinct from bone scans, F-NaF PET, and other modalities and may therefore offer a superior approach for assessing response for BD MBC patients (11).
+F-FDG PET is hypothesized to visualize tumor metabolism (11).
+Compared to bone scans and F-NaF PET, FDG has higher uptake in more lytic bone metastases, making F-FDG PET more sensitive for these lesions, while bone scans and F- NaF PET perform better in identifying more blastic metastases (20-22).
+Although cases of "flare" in response to therapy have been reported on F-FDG PET (23), this appears to be a rare event (24), and largely related to the known impact of agonist endocrine agents (25).
+Previously reported retrospective data show that serial F-FDG PET can be used to measure bone metastasis response to therapy and to predict outcome (26-29).
+Higher FDG uptake predicted the time to skeletal-related event (tSRE) and changes in FDG uptake with treatment predicted time-to-progression (TTP).
+Alternatively, F-NaF PET offers improved resolution and quantitative capability compared to bone scan and bone SPECT (22,30-33) and might therefore offer benefit for assessing response and progresson, as reported for prostate cancer (34).
+We therefore evaluated both serial F-NaF PET and F-FDG PET to predict tSRE, TTP, and OS in a prospective study of patients with BD MBC starting new systemic therapy.